techninja8/zk-merkle-proofs/README.md

 UPDATED README.md

 ## Overview
 This Rust program implements a **Sigma Protocol** to prove membership in a **Merkle Tree** using **Elliptic Curve Cryptography (ECC)** over **Secp256k1**.
-The protocol enables a prover to demonstrate that a given transaction belongs to a Merkle tree without revealing any other transactions, ensuring privacy and efficiency.
+The protocol enables a prover to demonstrate that a given transaction belongs to a Merkle tree without revealing any other transactions or any information related to the Merkle tree at all (including merkle proof and merkle root), ensuring privacy and efficiency.

 ## Features
 - **Merkle Tree Construction**: Builds a Merkle tree from a set of hashed transaction data.